cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 As for business models for wallet and service deployment, 48% of respondents would like to see direct government involvement in the deployment of identity wallets, while 59% would like governments to contribute to developing the necessary infrastructure.
 The majority of respondents expressed a preference for paying for an identity wallet rather than receiving advertisements.

 **Pitfalls**
-The study was limited to the 15 properties included in the questionnaire, as presented in Section III-A, and to the classifications outlined in [Section 1.3.5](#135-refining-principles).
-Another limitation was the number of respondents (27) who participated in the questionnaire.
-A larger sample size would enhance the validity of the results and improve the potential for generalization.
-However, as the field of SSI is still emerging, our focus was on engaging true experts in the domain.
-We intentionally refrained from broadening the scope of participants to increase the number of respondents.
-Nevertheless, further discussion and research will be necessary to refine and solidify the definitions, ensuring they are both robust and comprehensive.

-Contribution is limited to validate a number of principles.

-27 people is a small sample

-While we did not track participants' job positions, roles, or affiliations, We do not recorded data on drpout surveys.
+The study limited the analysis of properties to only a subset of them because, at the time of the ARES conference, our data collection exercise on properties had not yet been completed.

+Additionally, the number of respondents (27) can be considered a small sample, which is a limitation of our analysis.
+A larger sample would strengthen our study.
+However, our sample is significant if we consider that they had experience working on identity.

+Moreover, we did not track job positions, roles, or affiliations of participants.
+This was a deliberate choice to keep our survey short, at the expense of retrieving this information.
+In the future, further effort should be made to complement this work with comprehensive data collection from respondents, including tracking the dropout rate, which we did not collect in this study

 **Results and discussion**
 A detailed list of the questions and answers from this first set of the survey is available in [Appendix B](#appendix-b).

 Table 5 shows the results of respondend related to the 15 proposed properties and their ranking based on the avarage and the standard deviation.